 Steer clear of coconut milk because it contains saturated fat, lots of it – 5 grams per cup.
-That’s the same amount of saturated fat that’s in a fast food cheeseburger.
+That’s the same amount of saturated fat found in most fast food cheeseburgers.

 Watch out for blends, too, like almond-coconut milk.
 They still have saturated fat, usually 1 to 2 grams per serving.
 On the Nutrition Facts label, you want to see 0 grams of saturated fat.